 The Tarot

-One of the tools Ra created to assist in the development of the ancient Egyptians was the Tarot.
-The 22 Major Arcana cards of the Tarot were created to help them gain further knowledge of the self and thereby assist them in the process of achieving polarization.
+One of the tools Ra used to assist in the development of the ancient Egyptians was the Tarot.
+The 22 Major Arcana cards of the Tarot were created by Ra to help the ancient Egyptians gain further knowledge of the self and thereby assist them in the process of achieving polarization.
 They attempt to represent archetypes that exist deep in the root of the mind and to describe the mind's basic architecture.

-The 22 Major Arcana are divided into 3 categories.
-And each of the 3 categories contain 7 subcategories.
+The 22 Major Arcana are divided into 3 categories each with 7 subcategories.
 Plus there is an additional archetype card that stands on its own.
 The 3 categories are Mind, Body, and Spirit.
 The 7 subcategories within each category are: Matrix, Potentiator, Catalyst, Experience, Significator, Transformation, and the Great Way.
 The 22nd archetype is the Choice.

 The Matrix and the Potentiator archetypes represent two aspects that can be used to balance Catalyst.
 The Experience archetype represents the most efficient tool for growth.
 The Significator archetype represents the most capable nature for growth.